 A: At the time a court orders a youth to be held at a detention center, the legal custody remains with the parent or guardian.
-Without legal custody transferring to the state, the facility cannot legally transport youth to a routine medical appointment.
+Without legal custody transferring to the state, the youth center cannot legally transport youth to a routine medical appointment.

 Q: Can youth receive psychiatric services while in detention?

 A: At the time a court orders a youth to be held at a detention center, the child’s legal custody remains with the parent or guardian.
-Without legal custody transferring to the state, the facility cannot legally provide medical or psychiatric services.
+Without legal custody transferring to the state, the youth center cannot legally provide medical or psychiatric services.

-Q: What treatment services are available to youth if they are committed to a DYS facility?
+Q: What treatment services are available to youth if they are committed to a DYS youth center?

-Q: How long are committed youth in a facility?
+Q: How long are committed youth in a youth center?
 Who determines the length of stay and where my son/daughter will go after placement?

-A: The length of stay in a facility is determined by a combination of factors: the length of commitment to DYS that is imposed by the court, the nature of the offense, the progress that your child makes in the facility, and the release plan for your child.
+A: The length of stay in a youth center is determined by a combination of factors: the length of commitment to DYS that is imposed by the court, the nature of the offense, the progress that your child makes in the youth center, and the release plan for your child.
 While your son/daughter is in placement, you will be part of the team that works together to decide on length of stay and release plans.
 The Parole Board or Community Review Board ultimately determines if your child can be released to return home or go to a community placement.